Marni naa pudni

 Yaitya Ngutupira is a space and collection of physical and digital items from across the Library, brought together on the themes of linguistics, art, native title, health, social justice, politics, and biographical and cultural knowledge.
-The collection aims to highlight and present books written by Indigenous authors and scholars.
+The collection aims to highlight and present books written by Aboriginal and Torres Strait Islander authors and scholars.

 You can find Yaitya Ngutupira spaces on Level 1 at the Barr Smith Library, and at our Waite and Roseworthy campus libraries.